WhatIsHeDoing/WhatIsHeDoing.DomainModels/README.md

 **Note**: these models only _validate_ their values, they do not _verify_ them.
 That is, a model value can be in the correct format, but it might not exist!
 You may still need to use another means to verify them, such as calling a service.
-For example, the UK postcode `SE1 9XX` is valid, but it does not [exist][royalmail].
+For example, the UK postcode `SE1 9XX` is valid, but it does not [exist][Royal Mail].

 ## 📡 Demo